ElvannAbendroth/oodri-dev/src/content/blog/how-to-find-work-that-you-love.md

 As a creative, I've always had a million ideas and projects, but difficulty focusing on one thing at a time.
 My hopes is that this exercise will help me **clarify my meaning and purpose**, which will in turn inform my decisions and trajectory in the tech world.
 I also hope that by sharing my thought process while going through this exercise, I could help or inspiring other people who have been struggling with self-doubt like I have.

-## IKIGAI 生きがい : A reason for being
+## IKIGAI 生きがい : A Reason For Being

 IKIGAI is a Japanese philosophical concept that describes a feeling of purpose and motivation in life.
 The online research I've done so far led me to this exercise consisting of a 4-circle ven diagram: